eic/epic-analysis/README.md

     - This will automatically call `source env.sh` upon shell startup, which sets environment variables
   - Proceed with the **Building** section below (just type `make`)

+- **Alternatively** if you prefer to use Docker:
+  - obtain the image using `docker pull cjdilks/largex-eic:dev`
+  - start the container using a standard `docker run` command; you can also use the script `container/devscripts/dockerShell.sh`, if you find it useful
+    - the Docker image was built assuming a default user ID (UID) of 1000; if your UID is different (check with the `id` command), your user name in the container may be `I have no name!`, but you should still have read/write permission for the present working directory; we have not tested working in this condition, due to our preference for Singularity, however suggestions how to improve are welcome
+    - Docker files are also provided, you can follow `container/devscripts/README.md` for instructions how to build your own image (which would allow you to change the default UID, or anything else you want)
+  - once you are in the Docker container, proceed with the **Building** section below

 ## Option 2: Setup your own environment